-The possibility of finding elevated IgE levels in the serum of a patient with an allergic disease depends on the number of different allergens in which the patient is sensitized to.
+The possibility of finding elevated IgE levels in the serum of a patient with an allergic disease depends on the number of different allergens to which the patient is sensitized.
 However, even normal serum IgE levels do not exclude the possibility of allergic disease.
 Normal serum IgE levels may be present in some patients with allergic disease, especially if there is a sensitivity to a very small number of allergens.

 What Do Pathological Values Mean?

-- Decrease: Advanced carcinoma, alcoholic (abstinence), agammamoglobinemia, ataxia telangiectasia, IgE deficiency.
+- Decrease: Advanced carcinoma, alcoholic (abstinence), agammaglobulinemia, ataxia telangiectasia, IgE deficiency.
 Medications and supplements: phenytoin, herbs or natural remedies including peonies, licorice, cinnamon bark, wild ginger [Asarum], schizandra, ginger [Panax].

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.